Vinu Abraham: Career

 Abraham is based in Thiruvananthapuram, the capital city of Kerala.
 His short stories and articles appear regularly in Malayalam periodicals in Kerala.
-He has published many books as well as writing screenplays for seven films.
+He has published many books as well as writing screenplays for seven films including Ravu.

 Nashtanayika (2008), his most famous novel, depicts the saga of the tragic life of Malayalam cinema's first heroine, Dalit actress P.K.Rosy, and the making of the first Malayalam film, Vigathakumaran, directed by JC Daniel.
 The 2013 Malayalam film Celluloid, directed by Kamal and starring Pritviraj, Mamta Mohandas, and Chandni Geetha as Rosy, is a partial adaptation of Nashtanaayika.
 It was translated into English by film critic and writer C. S. Venkiteswaran and professor of English and translator Arathy Ashok, and published by Speaking Tiger Books in 2020 as The Lost Heroine.

 Abraham wrote the screenplay for Parudeesa, which won the Best Dramatic Editing award at Amsterdam International Film Festival, and Best Screenplay at Mexico City International Film Festival.